 Though having gone through lots of restoration work, the temple still retains its very first original shape, to be one of the visit-worthy sightseeings of Hanoi, captivating to a huge number of tourists elsewhere.

 A space of peace, green trees and solemnity covers the whole temple of historical and traditional love for study, making tourists feel like they were lost in a land of Confucion and traditional values.
 If you are in Hanoi, you should really come and explore it yourself!

 Being an ancient school of Thang Long and the first university in Vietnam, Temple of Literature is acknowledged as an ancient historical-cultural heritage which gives tourists deeper understanding about Hanoi's years of culture and tradition.
 Tourists should definitely add the Temple of Literature to their visiting list in Hanoi.
 It is included in a lot of Hanoi city tours as one of the main attractions in this bustling capital city.
+Tourists are also advised to join Hanoi motorbike tour in half a day to explore each corner of Hanoi city, including the Temple of Literature.
 Coming here, tourists might see many Vietnamese students visiting the places as a ritual for good luck before they enter an important exam such as the entrance exam into college.

 More Tourist Attractions In Hanoi:

 - Hanoi – the antique & dynamic capital of Vietnam

 - Ho Chi Minh complex, the heart of Vietnamese people

 - Ho Hoan Kiem (Ho Guom) - Lake of the Restored Sword